HPC News Bytes – 20260504

 – Digital Twins for hyropower at ORNL and PNNL

-Adrian Cockcroft joins us again after SC23 to discuss TOP500 trends, the AI-HPC crossover, liquid cooling, chiplets, and the emergence of UCIe and CXL advancements.
+Adrian Cockcroft joins us again after SC23 to discuss TOP500 trends, the AI-HPC crossover, chiplets, and the emergence of UCIe and CXL advancements.
 Be sure to listen to previous episodes with Adrian; Episode 36 on HPC in cloud and sustainability data and Episode 55 on decarbonization and ESG.

 – NVIDIA Ethernet push with Dell, HPE, Lenovo